RackEmApp/releasenotes/README.md

 ***Platform** - 8th August 2024*
  - Fixed issue transferring players when in pre-season
  - Added new "Dish Table" page
+ - Fixed issue with outstanding byes showing on fixture page
+ - Fixed issue with fixture pages not showing assigned venues

 ***Platform** - 7th August 2024*
  - Performance improvement adding team to division in season wizard